auroramod/docs/docs/languages.md

 :::info

 There are 3 download options available.
-You can download the `Full '<language>' folder`, `<language> but without soundfiles`, or `*language* but only DLC maps`.
+You can download the `Full '<language>' folder`, `<language> but without soundfiles`, or `<language> but only DLC maps`.
 We recommend downloading the full language folder to get the original and best experience without any issues.

+To download:
-To download, right click on the folder you want, go to the Download tab, and Download as ZIP.
+1. Right click on the folder you choose
+2. Go to the `Download` tab, and click `Download as ZIP`.

 :::